Towards Mitigating Hallucinations in Large Vision-Language Models by Refining Textual Embeddings: Related Works

-Several approaches have recently been proposed to mitigate hallucinations in LVLMs.
+\textbf{Hallucination Detection and Mitigation in LVLMs} Several approaches have recently been proposed to mitigate hallucinations in LVLMs.
 M-HalDetect~\citep{gunjal2023mhaldetect} introduces a dataset of hallucinated captions for training classifiers, while HaELM~\citep{wang2023haelm} proposes a fine-tuning framework to distinguish hallucinated from faithful outputs.
 Reinforcement learning methods such as GAVIE~\citep{liu2023gavie} penalize ungrounded generations, and ALOHa~\citep{petryk2023aloha} leverages LLMs to detect hallucinated objects beyond fixed vocabularies.
 RLHF-based techniques~\citep{sun2023mmhal} further enhance multimodal alignment.
 CLOCK~\citep{biten2022clock} uses attention calibration during training.
-Inference-time strategies include visual-grounding-enhanced decoding via image descriptions~\citep{ghosh2024visual}, Instruction Contrastive Decoding (ICD)~\citep{wang2024icd}, Self-Introspective Decoding (SID)~\citep{huo2024sid}, which verifies partial generations, and Visual Contrastive Decoding (VCD)~\citep{leng2024mitigating}, which re-ranks outputs to promote visual consistency.
+Inference-time strategies include visual-grounding-enhanced decoding via image descriptions~\citep{ghosh2024visual}, Instruction Contrastive Decoding (ICD)~\citep{wang2024icd}, Self-Introspective Decoding (SID)~\citep{huo2024sid}, which verifies partial generations, and Visual Contrastive Decoding (VCD)~\citep{leng2024mitigating}, which re-ranks outputs to promote visual consistency, ClearSight~\citep{yin2025clearsight} and other attention aligning methods \citep{zhao2025mitigating, fazli2025mitigating, jiang2025devils}.
 Together, these methods represent the current state of the art in hallucination mitigation.

-Unlike prior approaches that rely on post-hoc corrections, inference-time heuristics, or hallucination-supervised fine-tuning, our method addresses hallucination proactively at the input representation level.
-By enriching textual embeddings with visual information, we encourage more balanced cross-modal attention and more effective utilization of visual cues---directly targeting the root cause of modality imbalance.
-This results in a more integrated, principled, and generalizable solution.
-Furthermore, our method not only performs well independently but also enhances existing techniques, as demonstrated in Appendix~\ref{appendix}, underscoring its broad applicability and complementary strengths.
+Unlike prior approaches that mitigate hallucinations through inference-time decoding strategies or supervised fine-tuning, VisAlign addresses hallucinations at the representation level by refining textual embeddings with global visual context before transformer processing.
+This shifts multimodal alignment from the attention stage to the embedding stage, enabling more balanced cross-modal reasoning without modifying the LLM architecture.